ansanes/learnmywayreader/README.md

 Video files have to be placed in the app\src\main\res\raw folder and video smil files in app\src\main\assets\signlanguagesmilfiles

-In this project you can find the files used by the porta abarta epub.
+In this project you can find the files used by the porta aberta epub.

-Video smil files html id references hava to match the tts smil files id references.
+Video smil files html id references have to match the tts smil files id references.

 ie. for the tts smil file page1.smil